The Music Man: Subsequent productions

 A two-week revival at New York City Center ran in June 1965, directed by Gus Schirmer Jr. and starring Bert Parks as Harold.
 Doro Merande and Sandy Duncan played, respectively, Eulalie and Zaneeta Shinn.
 In 1987, a Chinese translation of the musical was staged at Beijing's Central Opera Theater.

-A US tour, directed and choreographed by Michael Kidd, ended at City Center, where it played for three-weeks in June 1980.
+A US tour, directed and choreographed by Michael Kidd, ended at City Center, where it played for 8 previews and 21 regular performances from May to June 1980.
 The cast included Dick Van Dyke as Hill, Meg Bussert as Marian, Christian Slater as Winthrop, Carol Arthur as Mrs. Paroo, and Iggie Wolfington (who played Marcellus in the 1957 production) as Mayor Shinn.

 New York City Opera staged a revival from February to April 1988, directed by Arthur Masella and choreographed by Marcia Milgrom Dodge, starring Bob Gunton as Hill, with Muriel Costa-Greenspon as Eulalie and James Billings as Marcellus.

 A Broadway revival, directed and choreographed by Susan Stroman, opened on April 27, 2000, at the Neil Simon Theatre, where it ran for 699 performances and 22 previews.
 The cast included Craig Bierko (making his Broadway debut) as Hill and Rebecca Luker as Marian.
 Robert Sean Leonard and Eric McCormack portrayed Hill later in the run.
 The production was nominated for eight Tony Awards but did not win any.
 In 2008, there was a revival at the Chichester Festival Theatre, England, starring Brian Conley as Hill and Scarlett Strallen as Marian.

 In 2019, a semi-staged concert production at the Kennedy Center starred Norm Lewis as Harold, Jessie Mueller as Marian, Rosie O'Donnell as Mrs. Paroo, John Cariani as Marcellus, Veanne Cox as Eulalie, Mark Linn-Baker as Mayor Shinn (a role he reprised on Broadway in 2022), and David Pittu as Charlie.